shahzaib494/demo-code/KoperasiTentera.Core/KoperasiTentera.Core/Controllers/readme.txt

 Controllers are in their respective modules.

-in user module it's is presentation layer.
+in user module it's controller is in respective presentation layer.